naveenann/oss-node-example/README.md

 We will run the generator to scaffold our application by answering some questions about our project.
 We will use the default settings in this application and Jade as our HTML template language.
 More information about Jade can be found [here](http://jade-lang.com/)

-    yo angular-fullstack –-jade # The jade flag is used for Jade HTML templating [?]
+    yo angular-fullstack --jade # The jade flag is used for Jade HTML templating [?]
 Would you like to use Sass (with Compass)? # Yes [?]
 Would you like to include Twitter Bootstrap? # Yes [?]
 Would you like to use the Sass version of Twitter Bootstrap? # Yes